Power to be: You made a difference

 1 – Find two more people to sign our Power to be petition urging the World Bank to shift the balance to support renewable energy

-2 - Ensure that the voices of many of the world’s poorest and most vulnerable people are heard in the corridors of power: become an MP correspondent.
+2 - Ensure that the voices of many of the world’s poorest and most vulnerable people are heard in the corridors of power.